 An abrupt acceleration-deceleration force, that causes a forward and backward movement of the head and neck can cause a whiplash injury.

 It’s important to note that a whiplash injury is usually accompanied by concussion (A concussion is a traumatic brain injury that affects your brain function).

 A whiplash injury can have short term and long term repercussions and side effects if not treated properly which in most cases it is not.

-Usually when somebody suffers from a whiplash injury due to a motor vehicle accident, depending on the severity of the accident;
+Usually when somebody suffers a motor vehicle accident, depending on the severity of the accident;